danielkubovic/PongTk/README.md

 I simply wanted to learn tkinter, since it's the standard GUI Python library.

 <b>Known bugs:</b>
--When the paddle is moving towards the ball it's increasing more score then it should
+When the paddle is moving towards the ball it's increasing more score then it should